A community-based monitoring project for early detection of emerald ash borer in Alberta

 Economic:

-Ash tree ecoservices are central to municipal climate adaptation and resilience frameworks and are included in Asset Management Plans.
-The same plans that are used for managing roads, pipes, and buildings.
+Alongside roads, underground infrastructure, and buildings, city trees are included in the same municipal management framework, reflecting their equal importance in maintaining a safe, efficient, and resilient city for all people.
 The ecoservices they provide can be quantified in terms of carbon storage and sequestration, improved air quality, reduced energy use (shade, windbreak), stormwater interception, and increased property values.
+Urban forest ecoservices are central to municipal climate adaptation and resiliency frameworks.

 Collaboration is key to protecting and sustaining our urban forests.